mdn/content/files/en-us/web/api/devicemotioneventacceleration/index.md

 {{APIRef("Device Orientation Events")}}{{securecontext_header}}

-The **`DeviceMotionEventAcceleration`** object provides information about the amount of acceleration the device is experiencing along all three axes.
+The **`DeviceMotionEventAcceleration`** interface provides information about the amount of acceleration the device is experiencing along all three axes.

 ## Instance properties